Taxco Mexico: Things to Do, Where to Stay + What to Eat

 After you get off, followed the paved path down the hill and to the right towards the entrance of the park.

-Tip – When you buy a ticket, check the timetables for the last bus returning to Taxco.
-The return bus picks only comes every two hours.
+Tip – When you buy a ticket, check the timetables for the last bus to Taxco.
+The return bus only comes every two hours.
 So plan your time in the Grutas de Cacahuamilpa National Park wisely to avoid a long wait for the bus.

-15. Pozas Azules: Blue Pools Near Taxco
+14. Pozas Azules: Blue Pools Near Taxco

 At Pozas Azules, a wooden bridge suspends over a river, between two rocks with a blue pool of water and small waterfall behind.
 In the background, a woman in a red bikini rests on the side of another blue pool.